 Inpatient or residential programs offer you the best option since you receive round-the-clock care.
 How long you stay depends on the severity of your addiction and co-occurring disorder.
 In addition to detox and individual or group therapy, inpatient programs will normally offer leisure activities like outdoor recreation.
 They also have alternative programs like art or music therapy, as well as 12-step support groups.

 Outpatient treatment, on the other hand, is more flexible than inpatient.
 You attend programming during the day and can go home in the evening.
 This is best for people with mild co-occurring disorders and a stable home environment.
-A partial hospitalization program is a little more strict, but it also allows you to go home at night.
 The flexibility of outpatient programs makes them an attractive option for patients who need to attend school or go to work.